harrietrs/cross-gov-ai-testing-framework/index.md

 Now the model (and any surrounding system components) undergoes rigorous testing in a pre-deployment environment.
 This phase is essentially the classic testing phase.
 The AI system is tested against a wide array of scenarios and quality criteria, many of which are detailed in modular framework.
 Activities include: functional testing (does the AI do what it’s supposed to, across various cases?), performance testing (does it meet speed and throughput requirements consistently?), stress testing and adversarial testing (throw extreme or malicious cases at it), and user testing (pilot groups interacting with the AI to gather feedback).
 Verification also means checking that all requirements set in earlier phases have been met - essentially a final validation on the model and system.
 For high-risk applications, this phase might involve a formal acceptance test witnessed by stakeholders or even external auditors.
 By the end of Validation & Verification, the team should have high confidence (with evidence) that the AI system is ready for real-world use, or identify issues that need fixing before it can proceed.
 Implement fairness metrics to assess and rectify biases in predictions.

+Example Test Techniques:

+To support thorough and consistent AI testing, teams should consider established test techniques.
+These help verify model behaviour and track quality over time.
+Example techniques include:

+- Verification Metrics: - such as F-score, precision, recall, or ROC AUC for classification tasks.
+- Golden Test Methods: - using a set of predefined benchmark inputs and expected outputs to ensure consistent responses across versions.
+- Metamorphic Testing: - validating that the system behaves predictably under input transformations or variations.
+- Management Information (MI): - producing clear testing reports to show coverage, issues found, and resolution status.

+Teams should select techniques appropriate to their system type and risk profile.
+AI testing techniques will evolve over time, hence it is important to keep them under regular review.

 Example Outputs/Metrics:

 - Test Coverage: - A metric indicating how much of the AI system’s logic has been tested .
 For rule-based systems, this might be the percentage of rules executed at least once in tests.
 For ML, it could be coverage of input space or scenarios (e.g. ‘100% of requirement-specified scenarios tested, 85% of identified edge cases tested’).
 High coverage lends confidence that most behaviors have been vetted.